 Tuition and Other Fees

-Immigration Canada requires International students in Canada on a Study Permit to take a minimum of 9 credits/semester in order to be a full-time student.
+KPU requires International students on a Study Permit to take a minimum of 9 credits/semester in order to maintain their full-time student status.

-While most courses are the equivalent of 3 credits, others, like lab courses, may provide 4 credits.
-Students must carefully check the overall number of credits required for successful completion of their program, and determine their total tuition by multiplying the total number of required credits by the cost per credit ($572.20CDN for 2017-18).
-Example: A four-year degree is the equivalent of 120 credits; 120 credits x $572.20/credit = $68,664CDN (plus additional student fees).
+While most courses are the equivalent of 3 credits, others, such as lab courses, may consist of 4 credits.
+Students must carefully check the overall number of credits required for the successful completion of their program, and determine their total tuition by multiplying the total number of required credits by the cost per credit ($658.03CDN for 2018-19).
+For example: A four-year degree is the equivalent of 120 credits; 120 credits x $658.03/credit = $78,963.60CDN (plus additional student fees).

 In addition to tuition and other course-related costs, students must account for the expenses of living away from home for an extended period of time and make provision for items such as: accommodation, food, transportation, entertainment, travel, and all other personal living expenses.